gpapadog/BAC/README.md

 the inclusion of the true confounders in the outcome model.
 Specifically, BAC is designed to capture confounders that are weakly associated with the outcome, but strongly associated with the exposure, making them strong confounders.

+## What does the BAC R package do?

+The BAC R package models the exposure X as normal with mean linear in the covariates D, and the outcome Y also as normal with mean linear in X and in the covariates.
+The priors on the coefficients are assumed normal, and the prior on the variance terms for both the exposure and the outcome models are inverse chi square distributions.

+The BAC function in the BAC R package returns a list of:
+- alphaX: postior samples of the indicators of inclusion for each of the covariates D_1, D_2, ..., D_p.
+Specifically if alphaX[i, j] = 1 if in iteration i of the MCMC, D_j was included in the model